Transport Canada has recently issued new rules on how to fly a recreational drone safely and legally in Canada.

-Do not fly your drone:
+Fly your drone:

-- if you can’t keep it in sight at all times
+- within your sight at all times

-The list above is an overview of the rules for recreational drone users issued by Transport Canada.
 For more information please visit the Transport Canada – Flying your drone safely and legally website page.